Rich-Harris/CSVParser/README.md

 Compatibility
 -------------

 Works in browsers (optionally as an AMD module) or on the server.
-Browser support chart courtesy of [testling-ci](https://ci.testling.com/):
+Browser support chart courtesy of [testling-ci](https://ci.testling.com/) (take any red flags with a pinch of salt, it's been tested succcessfully in all these browsers - sometimes Testling times out!):

 [![browser support](https://ci.testling.com/Rich-Harris/CSVParser.png)](https://ci.testling.com/Rich-Harris/CSVParser)